polkadot-fellows/xcm-format/README.md

 Kind: *Instruction*

+### `BurnAsset(MultiAssets)`

+Reduce Holding by up to the given assets.

+Holding is reduced by as much as possible up to the assets in the parameter.

+Operands:

+- `assets: MultiAssets`: The assets by which to reduce Holding.

+Kind: *Instruction*

+Errors: *Fallible*

+### `ExpectAsset(MultiAssets)`

+Throw an error if Holding does not contain at least the given assets.

+Operands:

+- `assets: MultiAssets`: The minimum assets expected to be in Holding.

+Kind: *Instruction*

+Errors:

+- `ExpectationFalse`: If Holding does not contain the assets in the parameter.

+### `ExpectOrigin(MultiLocation)`

+Ensure that the Origin Register equals some given value and throw an error if not.

+Operands:

+- `origin: MultiLocation`: The value expected of the Origin Register.

+Kind: *Instruction*

+Errors:

+- `ExpectationFalse`: If Origin is not some value, or if that value is not equal to the parameter.

+### `ExpectError(Option<(u32, Error)>)`

+Ensure that the Error Register equals some given value and throw an error if not.

+Operands:

+- `error: Option<(u32, Error)>`: The value expected of the Error Register.

+Kind: *Instruction*

+Errors:

+- `ExpectationFalse`: If the value of the Error Register is not equal to the parameter.

 ## **6** Universal Asset Identifiers

 *Note on versioning:* This describes the `MultiAsset` (and associates) as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
 If it is necessary to form a `MultiAsset` value is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedMultiAsset` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.